Want more action?

 To participate in intercollegiate athletics, NJCAA eligibility applies.
 More»

-ECC has won the Illinois Skyway Collegiate Conference All-Sports Trophy four times and came in second place three times in the last twelve years.
+ECC has won the Illinois Skyway Collegiate Conference All-Sports Trophy four times and came in second place three times in the last 13 years.
 The trophy is awarded for earning more championship points than any other community college in the eight-school ISCC.
 Points are awarded based on where each team finishes in the standings.
 More»

 Illinois Skyway Collegiate Conference Affirmation